jlmichaud/100-days-of-code/log.md

 **Link to work:**

+### Day 8: January 11, 2021

+**Today's Progress:** Started working on a binary to decimal calculator (as suggested in Florin Pop's GitHub list of projects to build).

+**Thoughts:** Didn't get as far as I would have liked because I had to spend a bit of time learning about binary (went back to CS50 course for this).
+Also got a bit sidetracked trying to do some basic CSS styling which was obviously not necessary but I like for things to look pretty.
+Realized I've forgotten so much CSS!

 ### Day 7: January 10, 2021

 **Today's Progress:** Completed to the end of section on ES6 in freeCodeCamp's JavaScript certification.